kwameopareasiedu/polymorphui/README.md

 Getting started with PolymorphUI is the simplest thing ever:

-1. Define the component variants and wrap your app with the `PolymorphUiProvider`
+1. Define the component configuration and wrap your app with the `PolymorphUiProvider`

    ```typescript jsx
    import App from "./app";